 Paying off debts should start with the right frame of mind and here’s a list of the 5 questions, answering which will help you create the perfect debt repayment plan.

 1. Will my debt repayments fulfill my financial resolutions?

 What you do to get off the creditors’ hook, make sure you achieve your financial resolutions.
 To make things normal, you’ve got to make smart use of resources to manage your money and be financially healthier.
 Set tangible goals and allot the means you’ll employ to achieve them.

-Take for instance, you want to raise your new home’s down payment amount, then it’d be ill-advised to exhaust all your savings to pay off your debts.
-However, you’ll also have to make sure your indebtedness is low so as to qualify for the most lucrative loan possible to buy that home.
+Take, for instance, you want to raise your new home’s down payment amount, then it’d not be advisable to exhaust all your savings to pay off your debts.
+However, you’ll also have to make sure your indebtedness is low to qualify for the most lucrative loan possible to buy that home.

 If you fail to plan for unplanned (emergency) expenses, then you’ve planned to fail in paying off your debts too.
 An emergency fund is an absolute must before starting to pay off your debt obligations.

 Therefore, after meeting your necessities, use a portion of your extra money or savings every month to repay debts and also contribute a bit towards building the emergency fund.
 It's a sustainable approach to get relief from your debts.

 You can liquidate your emergency fund to pay for your unplanned expenses along with preventing a major financial disaster from destabilizing you financially any further; you can also continue making your monthly debt payments too.